nikhil730/Ai_Repo/README.md

 ## JavaScript Framework Used and Major pulgins and Packages

-Used React for Frontend and Express for making RestApi Used Tailwind, antd for custom css
+Used React for Frontend and Express for making RestApi Used Tailwind, antd for css

 ## Page load Time